 Measures of consumer confidence show people are very anxious about the future.
 Consumer spending has declined sharply, even after government stimulus programs.
 [Will specify.]
+HM: Foregoing college?
+Domestic violence?
+Divorce?
+Child abuse?
+Suicide?
+There have been several high profile instances in our community - although the sheriff tells me that crime is down which he attributes to families needing to depend on each other more.

-The shambles in the job market has devastated wages.
+The shambles DHE [huh?]
+[PA instead of shambles in – “impact to”] in the job market has devastated wages.
+DHE [Are they crying?
+What does this mean?].[PA instead of devastated wages – “hit wages hard”.]
 In 2009, nominal personal income fell 1.7%, the first drop over a full year since 1949 and the worst drop since 1938.
 Since 2009, wages have gained a little [but are still well below levels before the recession began].
 [Will include regional and other detailed effects.]

 In recent recessions, households have used credit – such as credit-card loans – to help smooth rough times.
 This is one of the reasons a credit market is so vital to an economy.
 However, during this recession, many consumers wanting to borrow found it more expensive and harder to do; others may have sought to reduce their debt burdens due to uncertainty about their future income.
 [Fed credit card profitability survey.]

-[Will insert paragraph on the effects of lower wages on households and spending.]
+[Will insert paragraph on the effects of lower wages on households and spending.] [ PA seems likes this should go before above paragraph]

 Impacts on wealth

+[KH: We need a much more extensive discussion of the effects of the housing market problems than what is in draft #1 of this section.
+Recommendation: Expand the discussion of the effects of the housing market problems.]
 Households entered the recession with large debt loads financed in part by increases in home prices.
 From 2000 to 2006, household debt nearly doubled to $13 trillion.
-Nonetheless, given gains in house prices, and, to a lesser degree, stock prices, households’ net wealth —the difference between what they own and their debt—rose nearly $22 trillion over this period to a peak of $[XX] trillion in [quarter of 2006].
-The collapse of the housing and stock markets erased much of the gains but, of course, left household debt untouched.
+Nonetheless, given gains in house prices, and, to a lesser degree, stock prices, households’ net wealth —the difference between what they own and their debt—rose nearly $22 trillion [PA also %) over this period to a peak of $[XX] trillion in [quarter of 2006] [WMT: What was the impact on debt as a percentage of wealth.
+If wealth goes up, we’d expect to see an increase in debt, no?].
+The collapse of the housing and stock markets erased much of the gains but, of course, left household debt untouched. .[PA this does not square with later statement that debt has come down some][KH: How important was the aggregate decline in housing wealth relative to total wealth?
+I thought I remembered that the total loss of wealth in the housing stock, while large, was smaller than that occasionally experienced when we have a really bad day (but not a crisis day) in the stock market.
+If this is true, then we need to understand and explain this, and why the effects of an X% decline in total household wealth that occurs through housing is more economically damaging or painful than the same size wealth loss that occurs through equity markets.
+Recommendation: Staff should analyze/compare the loss in total household wealth to determine the equivalent size equity market decline and evaluate whether the problem was the decline in total household wealth or something else instead.]